wp-plugins/facebook-vinyl/readme.txt

 * Shortcodes
 * Editor popup panel (to make it easier for clients)
+* Album caching to improve speed

 **Planned Updates**

-* Caching to improve speed of the plugin (Facebook's Graph API can be slow).
 * Added easy through Facebook user integration.
 This would allow users to connect their Facebook accounts, and find pages that they currently manage, and the galleries associated with them.
 * Options panels to allow for the editing of the presentation and usability of the plugin.